Dr Christine Merrell, PhD, MEd, PGCE, BSc

 - Sayal, K., Mills, J., White, K., Merrell, C. & Tymms, P. (2015).
 Predictors of and Barriers to service use for children at risk of ADHD: Longitudinal study.
 European Child & Adolescent Psychiatry 24(5): 545-552.

 - Merrell, C., Styles, I., Jones, P., Tymms, P. & Wildy, H. (2013).
 Cross-country Comparisons of Inattentive, Hyperactive and Impulsive Behaviour in School-Based Samples of Young Children.
-Journal of International Research in Early Childhood Education 4(1): 1-17.
+International Research in Early Childhood Education 4(1): 1-17.

 - Katsipataki, M. & Merrell, C. (2012).
 Can Motor Skills Training Improve Academic Skills?
 A Motor Skills Intervention for the Early Years.
 Online Educational Research Journal